Plants, Willow, Courses, Garden Advice and Design, Horticultural services.

 for nearly forty years.

-I currently live in splendid isolation on a Welsh hill with my 2 dogs, 3 chickens, regular visiting wildlife and a lot of sheep!
+I currently live in splendid isolation on a Welsh hill with my 2 dogs, 7 chickens, 2 invisible feral cats!, regular visiting wildlife and a lot of sheep!

 Organic, sustainable, biodegradeable - living and working in harmony with the natural world.

-Willow courses are run from the Big Barn - which now has electricity!
-Yay.
+Willow courses are run from the Big Barn - which now has electricity - and a compost loo nearby - Yay.

 This is a huge barn which gives ample space to spread out, with large doors for freely circulating air - just in case we get another Covid restriction...